RSDKModding/RSDKv3-Decompilation/README.md

 A: See above.

 ### Q: I'm using an RSDK file from Sonic Origins and there's no audio, what's wrong?
-A: Sonic Origins doesn't have any music or sound effects stored in the games' data files, instead storing and handling all in-game audio itself through Hedgehog Engine 2.
+A: Sonic Origins doesn't have any music or sound effects contained in the games' data files, instead storing and handling all in-game audio itself through Hedgehog Engine 2.
 You can fix this by simply inserting the audio files from another version of the game.

 ### Q: The screen is tearing, how do I fix it?
 A: Try turning on VSync in settings.ini.